-An abstraction or representation of some aspect of a thing (in this case, a system)

-All architectural models used in a particular view are developed using the methods established by the architectural viewpoint associated with that view.
-An architectural
+- An abstraction or representation of some aspect of a thing (in this case, a system) - 163 All architectural models used in a particular view are developed using the methods established by the - architectural viewpoint associated with that view.
+An architectural model may participate in more than one - 165 view but a view must conform to a single viewpoint.

-- model may participate in more than one view but a view must conform to a single viewpoint. - 195 1.3.2 UML Modeling Notation - 196 An open standard modeling language is used to help visualize structural and behavioral - 197 architectural concepts.
-Although many architecture description languages exist, we - have adopted the Unified Modeling LanguageTM 2 (UML® 2) [UML 2] as the main - 199 viewpoint modeling language.
-Normative UML is used unless otherwise stated but it - should be noted that it can only partially describe the concepts in each model it is - important to read the text in order to gain a more complete understanding of the - 202 concepts being described in each section.. - 203 Appendix B introduces the UML notation that is used in this document. - 204 1.4 SOA-RAF Viewpoints - 205 The RAF uses three views that conform to three viewpoints: Participation in a SOA - 206 Ecosystem, Realization of a SOA Ecosystem, and Ownership in a SOA Ecosystem. - There is a one-to-one correspondence between viewpoints and views (see Table 1).
+166 1.3.2 UML Modeling Notation

+- 167 An open standard modeling language is used to help visualize structural and behavioral architectural - 168 concepts.
+Although many architecture description languages exist, we have adopted the Unified - 169 Modeling Language[TM] 2 (UML[®] 2) [UML 2] as the main viewpoint modeling language.
+Normative UML is 170 used unless otherwise stated but it should be noted that it can only partially describe the concepts in each - 170 used unless otherwise stated but it should be noted that it can only partially describe the concepts in each 171 model - it is important to read the text in order to gain a more complete understanding of the concepts - 172 being described in each section. - 173 Appendix B introduces the UML notation that is used in this document.

+174 1.4 SOA-RAF Viewpoints

+175 The RAF uses three views that conform to three viewpoints: Participation in a SOA Ecosystem,

+176 Realization of a SOA Ecosystem, and Ownership in a SOA Ecosystem.
+There is a one-to-one

+177 correspondence between viewpoints and views (see Table 1).

 Viewpoint Viewpoint Element Participation in a SOA Ecosystem Realization of a SOA Ecosystem Ownership in a SOA Ecosystem Main concepts covered Captures what is meant for people to participate in a SOA ecosystem.
 Captures what is meant to realize a SOA-based system in a SOA ecosystem.
-Captures what is meant to own a SOA-based system in a SOA ecosystem Stakeholders addressed All participants in the SOA ecosystem Those involved in the design, development and deployment of SOA-based systems Those involved in governing, managing and securing SOA-based systems Concerns addressed Understanding ecosystem constraints and contexts in which business can be conducted predictably and effectively.
+Captures what is meant to own a SOA-based system in a SOA ecosystem Stakeholders addressed All participants in the SOA ecosystem Those involved in the design, development and deployment of SOA-based systems Those involved in governing, managing, securing, and testingSOA- based systems Concerns addressed Understanding ecosystem constraints and contexts in which business can be conducted predictably and effectively.
 Effective construction of SOA-based systems.
-Processes to ensure governance, management and security of SOA-based systems.
-Modeling Techniques used UML class diagrams UML class, sequence,, component, activity, communication, and composite structure diagrams UML class and communication diagrams
+Processes to ensure governance, management, security, and testing of SOA-based systems.
+Modeling Techniques used UML class diagrams UML class, sequence, component, activity, communication, and composite structure diagrams UML class and communication diagrams

-Table 1 Viewpoint specifications for the OASIS Reference Architecture Foundation for SOA
+178 Table 1 Viewpoint specifications for the OASIS Reference Architecture Foundation for SOA

-1.4.1 Participation in a SOA Ecosystem viewpoint
+179 1.4.1 Participation in a SOA Ecosystem Viewpoint

-- 210 This viewpoint captures what a SOA ecosystem is, as an environment for people to - 211 conduct their business.
-We do not limit the applicability of such an ecosystem to - 212 commercial and enterprise systems.
-We use the term business to include any - 213 transactional activity between multiple users. - 214 All stakeholders in the ecosystem have concerns addressed by this viewpoint.
-The - 215 primary concern for people is to ensure that they can conduct their business effectively - 216 and safely in accordance with the SOA paradigm.
-The primary concern of decision - 217 makers is the relationships between people and organizations using systems for which - 218 they, as decision makers, are responsible but which they may not entirely own, and for - which they may not own all of the components of the system. - 220 Given SOA's value in allowing people to access, manage and provide services across - 221 ownership boundaries, we must explicitly identify those boundaries and the implications - 222 of crossing them.
+180 This viewpoint captures what a SOA ecosystem is, as an environment for people to conduct their

+- 181 business.
+We do not limit the applicability of such an ecosystem to commercial and enterprise systems.
+182 We use the term business to include any transactional activity between multiple users. - 183 All stakeholders in the ecosystem have concerns addressed by this viewpoint.
+The primary concern for - 184 people is to ensure that they can conduct their business effectively and safely in accordance with the - 185 SOA paradiam.
+The primary concern of decision makers is the relationships between people and - 186 organizations using systems for which they, as decision makers, are responsible but which they may not 187 - entirely own, and for which they may not own all of the components of the system. - 188 Given SOA's value in allowing people to access, manage and provide services across ownership - 189 boundaries, we must explicitly identify those boundaries and the implications of crossing them.